cdoublev/css/doc/parse/README.md

   - *parse a rule* returns a rule
   - etc...

-But it could also be assumed as a plain object representing a style sheet *validated according to the appropriate CSS specifications*, by checking *if any style rule is invalid, or any at-rule is not recognized or is invalid according to its grammar or context*, and that should be used to create a `CSSStyleSheet`.
+But it could also be assumed as a plain object representing a style sheet *validated according to the appropriate CSS specifications*, by checking *if any style rule is invalid, or any at-rule is not recognized or is invalid according to its grammar or context*, and this object should then be used to create a `CSSStyleSheet`.

 Furthermore, the procedure to validate the result from parsing `<stylesheet>` or `<rule-list>`, which can be named *parse a CSS list of rules*, can not return an instance of `CSSRuleList` because `CSSStyleSheet.cssRules` or `CSSRule.cssRules` should always stay the same `CSSRuleList` (whose interface does not allow to add rules), even when running `CSSStyleSheet.replace()`, which should parse its input into a list of validated rules as instances of `CSSRule` subclasses.

 [Related issue](https://github.com/w3c/csswg-drafts/issues/6995): `CSSStyleSheet.replace()` should also validate rules according to the appropriate CSS specifications.

-Related issue: `CSSStyleSheet.insertRule()` should result to a new instance of a `CSSRule` subclass added to `CSSStyleSheet.cssRules` but setting `CSSRule.parentStyleSheet`, *initialized [...] when the rule is created*, does not appear as a step of the procedure for `CSSStyleSheet.insertRule()` or its subjacent procedures, but this instance can either be assumed as *the result of parsing rule according to the appropriate CSS specifications* in *parse a CSS rule*, or created in *insert a CSS rule*.
+Related issue: `CSSStyleSheet.insertRule()` should result to a new instance of a `CSSRule` subclass added to `CSSStyleSheet.cssRules` but setting `CSSRule.parentStyleSheet`, *initialized [...] when the rule is created*, does not appear as a step of the procedure for `CSSStyleSheet.insertRule()` or its subjacent procedures.
+But this instance can either be assumed as *the result of parsing rule according to the appropriate CSS specifications* in *parse a CSS rule*, or created in *insert a CSS rule*.

-*Parse a CSS declaration block*, *parse a CSS value*, and the procedures that could be named *parse a CSS style block* and *parse a CSS declaration list*, also return a plain object.
-In concordance, *parse a CSS stylesheet* and *parse a CSS rule* would also return a plain object.
+*Parse a CSS declaration block*, *parse a CSS value*, and the procedures that could be named *parse a CSS style block* and *parse a CSS declaration list*, also return a plain object or array.
+For concordance, *parse a CSS stylesheet* and *parse a CSS rule* would also return a plain object.

-*Parse a CSS stylesheet* would be initiated from an independent function as the parser entry point, and its result would have to be be passed to `CSSStyleSheet.create()`, or it would be initiated from `CSSStyleSheet.constructor()`.
+*Parse a CSS stylesheet* would be initiated from an independent function as a parser entry point, and its result would have to be be passed to `CSSStyleSheet.create()`, or it would be initiated from `CSSStyleSheet.constructor()`.

 Other observations:

   - step 3 of *parse a stylesheet* is *create a new stylesheet, with its location set to `location`*, with *location* wrapped in an anchor link pointing to a definition in CSSOM as a *state item* of `CSSStyleSheet`, which would mean that *parse a stylesheet* should return a `CSSStyleSheet`, whose *value* should then be interpreted as defined by *parse a CSS stylesheet*, but returning `CSSStyleSheet` from *parse a stylesheet* would be discordant with *parse a rule*, which should return a plain object
   - Cascade 4 defines *fetch an `@import`*, whose step 4 sets `CSSImportRule.styleSheet` to the result of *parse a stylesheet*, confirming that it should return a `CSSStyleSheet`, and the next section defines that *it must be interpreted as a CSS style sheet*, similarly as in *parse a CSS stylesheet*, but the procedure has been removed in Cascade 5
-  - Syntax 3 defines that *"parse a stylesheet" is intended to be the normal parser entry point, for parsing stylesheets* but on the other hand, the HTML specification (see issue below) creates a CSS style sheet object when parsing or updating `<style>` or `<link rel="stylesheet">`, and initiating the parsing of their CSS content is left undefined (see issue below)
+  - Syntax 3 defines that *"parse a stylesheet" is intended to be the normal parser entry point, for parsing stylesheets* but in the HTML specification (see issue below), the procedures for processing `HTMLStyleElement` or `HTMLLinkElement` should create a CSS style sheet object, and initiating the parsing of their CSS content is left undefined (see issue below)
   - CSSOM defines that an HTTP `Link` header referencing a style sheet, should run *create a CSS style sheet*, whose steps neither include *parse a stylesheet* or *parse a CSS stylesheet*
   - `CSSStyleSheet.constructor()` (and `CSSStyleSheet.replace()` and `CSSStyleSheet.replaceSync()`) has been added to CSSOM to facilitate creating style sheets in a shadow root element, which was limited to using `<style>` before
   - `CSSRule.parentStyleSheet` should reference the parent `CSSStyleSheet` and `CSSStyleSheet.cssRules` should be a read-only `CSSRuleList` referencing the child `CSSRule`, therefore `CSSStyleSheet.constructor()` and the parent `CSSRule.constructor()` are the only places to create instances of `CSSRule` subclasses, if accessing a private interface from the outside the implementation class should be avoided